MacareuxDigital/lagoon-concretecms-base/README.md

-# Concrete CMS Base for lagoon
+# Concrete CMS Base for Lagoon

 A template to make Concrete CMS run on Lagoon.